-Aeros convention is that green (blue) marked battens go in the left wing and red marked battens in the right.
+Aeros convention is that green (blue) marked battens go in the right wing and red marked battens in the left.

 Battens are numbered from the center outwards, and the longest batten in a Combat is designated as the "# 1" batten.